kazuhiro4949/AccessLevelChanger/docs/index.md

 ## Privacy Policy
-built the BOOM!CAM as a Free app.
+built the MakeSwiftCodeOpen as a Free app.
 This SERVICE is provided by
                      at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure